 A genuinely effective fraud detection system uses multiple layers of technology to analyze many data points from various sources and drastically reduces the need for manual review.

 NoFraud is easy to use, affordable and adapts to keep up with evolving fraud threats.
-By comparing data gathered from all NoFraud users, NoFraud’s algorithm is able to spot emerging fraud trends and better protect all the merchants who rely on it.
+By comparing data gathered from all NoFraud merchants, NoFraud’s algorithm is able to spot emerging fraud trends and better protect all the merchants who rely on it.